sukantoguha/Data-Pirates/README.md

  d.
 For airline specific models, refer to:

- 1)Airline specific named notebooks such as Allegiant Air G4.ipynb, American Airlines AA.ipynb, and others.
+ 1) Airline specific named notebooks such as Allegiant Air G4.ipynb, American Airlines AA.ipynb, and others.

  e.
 For the single final model to predict flight delays, refer to:

- 1)RF Prediction model for all flights.ipynb
+ 1) RF Prediction model for all flights.ipynb